 I would see Peterson as a conservative liberal (or liberal conservative) figure, rather than a fascist, as some left-wing commentators would have it.
 But it is true that many of Peterson's talking points are staples of alt-right discourse and it's easy to imagine that they serve for many people as a gateway to some disturbing political destinations.
 After all, in an age of personalised content and YouTube 'suggested videos', it's easy to lose your way.
-You might decide after dinner to splash around in the digital shallows, casually watching a few J.B.P. vids about Jungian archetypes, the evils of cultural Marxism, or the merits of a meat-based diet.
+You might decide after dinner to splash around in the digital shallows, casually watching a few J.B.P. vids about Jungian archetypes, the evils of cultural Marxism (or 'postmodern neo-Marxism', in Peterson's incoherent coinage) and the merits of a meat-based diet.
 But before long the algorithmic currents of the Internet have swept you towards darker shores.
 By midnight, you're retweeting Lauren Southern.

 Anyway, the 'debate of the century', as some people billed it, has spawned numerous blogs, vlogs and print media responses over recent days from much smarter commentators than me and, since I don't want to rehash points made more eloquently by others, I'll keep my own comments brief.

 Peterson opened with a lengthy disquisition on Marx and Engels's Communist Manifesto and Marxism more generally.
 Unfortunately, he paraded his ignorance of both.
 For example, he claimed that one of Marx and Engels's central concerns was 'equality' and that Marxists seek to homogenise the human life-world.
 This was a staple argument of conservatives and liberals during the Cold War and it can be found in the work of Peterson's hero Jung, whose 1957 book The Undiscovered Self criticises the standardisation of life in what he called, rather absurdly, the "Marxist countries".
 Of course, it's true that disparities of wealth are a concern for socialists (just eight people, according to Oxfam, own as much wealth as half of the world's population - a truly staggering statistic).
-But Peterson should have known that neither Marx nor Engels had any time for abstract notions of equality.
-A cursory glance at the Critique of the Gotha Programme would have established that.
-There Marx famously identifies the guiding principle of socialism as: 'from each according to his ability, to each according to his needs'.
+But neither Marx nor Engels had any time for abstract notions of equality.
+In fact, as Franz Mehring puts it in Karl Marx: The Story of His Life, for Marx and Engels "phrases like ‘justice,’ ‘humanitarianism,’ ‘liberty,’ ‘equality,’ ‘fraternity,’ and ‘independence’ were nothing more than moral platitudes".
+In the Critique of the Gotha Programme, Marx famously identifies the guiding principle of socialism as: "from each according to his ability, to each according to his needs".
 Since different groups and individuals will have different abilities and needs, there can be no question of people being treated 'equally' here.
 And as Žižek pointed out in the debate, it is in fact capitalism that reduces us to mere cogs in the machine, homogenising our working conditions (and, we could add, our leisure experiences).

 Another of Peterson's refrains was that Marx and Marxists simplistically see proletarians as 'good' and capitalists as 'evil'.
 Now, it's always seemed to me that it is capitalists, more than Marxists, who are keenest to emphasise their own moral virtue.
-That said, it is true that a moralistic understanding of class is quite widespread among left-wingers.
+That said, it is true that a moralistic understanding of class identity is quite widespread among left-wingers.
 Many leftists do regard being working-class as a badge of honour - a positive, even heroic identity (these same leftists, in my experience, often like to signal their prolier-than-thou status by adopting 'working-class' mannerisms, accents, clothing, and so on).
 Theirs is what Gáspár Tamás calls the Rousseauian view of the working class as the 'salt of the earth'.
 But Marxists do not share this view.
 They know very well that the working class is composed of rapists, thugs and sociopaths, as well as kind, decent and gentle people.
 In other words, for Marxists and socialists in general, there is nothing fundamentally 'good' about working-class people.
+Nor is there even anything particularly uplifting about being working-class; to twist a phrase from Mark Renton in Trainspotting, it's shite being working-class.
 To be working-class is simply to occupy a subordinate position in the production process; it also means that one has an interest in ending this state of affairs.
 To paraphrase a sentence from Moishe Postone's 1978 essay 'Necessity, Labor, and Time', socialist revolution aims at the abolition, not the glorification of working-class labour.

 Some leftist critics have faulted Žižek for failing to address Peterson's misunderstandings of Marxism point for point.
 That kind of direct approach would have been consistent with the juvenile belligerence that characterises so much of today's online culture wars (Click Here! Žižek DESTROYS Peterson with FACTS and LOGIC!!!), but it's really not in the Slovenian's nature to debate in this way (note the restraint that Žižek showed when Will Self recently goaded him in a public debate).
 And in any case, Žižek did not fail to address Peterson's mistakes, although he generally did so with a light touch.
 At one point, he even challenged Peterson to name some representatives of the 'postmodern neo-Marxism' that the Canadian seems to be so anxious about in many of his polemics.
 Of course, Peterson was unable to name a single one, since they don't really exist - an epic fail that required no further comment from Žižek.
 The superficiality of Peterson's anti-Marxist crusade was painfully exposed.